Data Recovery Service

 Damaged hard Drive?
 STOP!
-Don’t make it worse!Trust your hard drive to Data Recovery professionals!
+Don’t make it worse!Trust your hard drive to a Data Recovery professional!

 So, now you cannot access the data anymore via the conventional method because your pc got viruses or developed mechanical issues so what do you do?
-Time to take it to a data recovery expert who can “try” to recover the lost data “if” it is still there on the hard drive.
-Tech’s like myself have different methods we can try to provide effective USB, SD Card, internal and external hard drive data recovery and if they don’t work then as last option you will need to take to a hard drive recovery service like a lab which has forensics type tools for retrieving data, if it’s still there, that is.
-At least with me if the data is not there anymore it will not cost you one cent!
+Time to take it to a data recovery service who can “try” to recover the lost data “if” it is still there on the hard drive.
+Tech’s like myself have different methods we can try to provide effective USB, SD Card, internal, external and flash drive data recovery and if they don’t work then as last option you will need to take to a hard drive recovery service like a lab which has forensics type tools for retrieving data, if it’s still there, that is.

 Labs will take the chip or disc from inside of a hard drive and connect that to their tools to see if the data is still there.
 Thing is, taking to a lab is VERY expensive with at LEAST a few hundred dollars to start if the data is there and recoverable.
 I myself never charge anyone if I cannot retrieve the data using my different methods but that’s not the case with every tech so make sure you inquire about that before you take the drive either to a tech or lab.

 Prevention in any case is better than cure so for anyone reading this NOW [not tomorrow] is the time to securely backup all precious data!
 What’s the best backup method you ask?
 It is “my” personal opinion that one should never depend on any “one” backup source but best to have 2 or more backup sources.
 Keep in mind that external or flash drives are the same basically as a hard drive inside of a pc so a simple knock or drop can cause the drive not to work.
 Online backups like cloud or via email e.t.c is a good source in addition to physical backups like CD or DVD disks.
-If you should have any questions whatsoever, please feel free to ask, my advice is always FREE!
+If you should have any questions whatsoever or looking for a data recovery service near me, please feel free to ask, my advice is always FREE!

-If you would like to read more on the topic, this taken from wikipedia may help:
+If you would like to read more on the topic, you can go here or read this taken from wikipedia may help: